 All of your authentication keys, storage account keys, data encryption keys and also the PFX files and passwords that are protected by Hardware Security Modules (HSMs) can be encrypted and stored in the Azure Key Vault.

 If you opt to import or generate keys in HSMs then Microsoft Azure processes these keys in FIPS 140-2 Level 2 validated Hardware and Firmware that are validated HSMs.

-Azure Key Vault enables the process of Key management and also at the same time allows to maintain control over the keys that access or encrypt your data.
-There is a definite help to the developers in the process of generating keys for the development / testing systems and then they can be switched to production keys within few seconds.
+Azure Key Vault enables the process of Key management and also at the same time allows maintaining control over the keys that access or encrypt your data.
+There is a definite help to the developers in the process of generating keys for the development/testing systems and then they can be switched to production keys within a few seconds.

 The full control is provided to the Security administrators to grant or revoke these permissions to the keys as required.
 Refer to the section below to understand how Azure Key Vault comes into rescue for developers at different levels: